rotsehub/rotseana/doc/README.rst

 Parameters
 ----------

--f or --file  Processes the specified file.
+-f  (--file) Processes the specified file.

 To run
 ------